jolhoeft/hyperium.github.io/_guides/server/response_strategies.md

 ## Overview

-The [Echo, echo, echo](./echo) guide discusses how to transform request bodies into response bodys, and the [Handling Posts](./handle_post) guide discusses processing more complex request bodies.
+The [Echo, echo, echo](./echo) guide discusses how to transform request bodies into response bodies, and the [Handling Posts](./handle_post) guide discusses processing more complex request bodies.
 We will now look into more advanced ways of generating responses.